pytorch/glow/docs/AOT.md

 It is important to note that currently the quantization of a model is performed only for the intermediate nodes of the graph without affecting the data types of the model inputs and outputs.
-In the examples above the data type of the model input (image tensor) and the model output remains **float** even though the intermediate operators and tensors use **int8** data type.
+In the examples above, the data type for the model input (image tensor) and the model output remains **float** even though the intermediate operators and tensors use **int8** data type.

 When compiling a quantized bundle you can choose to disable the quantization of some of the graph operators which might be more susceptible to quantization by using the option `keep-original-precision-for-nodes`.
-For example in order to disable the quantization for the Div, Exp and SoftMax operators, you can use:
+For example in order to disable the quantization for the operators Add,Sub,Mul,Div,Exp and SoftMax you can use:
 ```
-$model-compiler ... -keep-original-precision-for-nodes=Div,Exp,SoftMax'
+$model-compiler ... -keep-original-precision-for-nodes=Add,Sub,Mul,Div,Exp,SoftMax
 ```